martinpastore/mini-cli/readme.md

 # Mayo CLI

-Mayo is a CLI for burgerjs framework.
+Mayo is a CLI for [BurgerJS](https://github.com/martinpastore/BurgerJS) framework.
 This project is open source, so if you wanna be part of, just go ahead!

 ### Installation